-We believe our critical accounting policies and estimates are those related to investments, intangible assets, research and development costs, revenue recognition, warranty costs, preferred shares, legal and other contingencies.
+We believe our critical accounting policies and estimates are those related to investments, digital assets, mining equipment, intangible assets, revenue recognition, preferred shares, legal and other contingencies.
 We consider these policies critical because they are both important to the portrayal of our financial condition and operating results, and they require us to make judgments and estimates about inherently uncertain matters.
 Our Company's critical accounting policies and estimates used in the preparation of our consolidated financial statements are reviewed regularly by management.
 We believe certain of our accounting policies are critical to understanding our financial position and results of operations.
 There have been no significant changes to our critical accounting judgments, policies and estimates as described in our Annual Report on Form 20-F for the year ended December 31, 2021.